angel-San305/HRManagementPlatform/README.md

 ## License

 This project is provided **as-is** for learning or internal use.
-You may modify or use it for personal projects but do not redistribute without permission. urure
+You may modify or use it for personal projects but do not redistribute without permission.